Paresh-ch-Pothal/Chat-App/README.md

 - This project is licensed under the MIT License.

 ## Credits
--This project is inspired by Roadside Coder.
+- This project is inspired by Roadside Coder.